State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: State Interval Modeling in HSMM

-On the other hand, for the second approach in the preceding subsection, the manner of representing \Mod{state} \Mod{interval} with \Mod{\Mod{the new} \Mod{probabilistic} parameter ``interval \Mod{length} probability"} must be defined.
-Considering application data, the model is expected to be found such that sequential data have a similar sequential pattern with similar state duration and state interval. \Mod{Hence,} it is required to \Mod{model} state duration and state interval with representing the similarity of its \Mod{time} length.
-Therefore, the \Mod{second approach} define\Mod{s} how to \Mod{represent the new parameter for state duration and how to }model the parameters \Mod{with original HSMM} \Mod{in a probabilistic way}.
+{F}or the second approach in the preceding subsection, the manner of representing {a} state interval with the new probabilistic parameter ``interval length probability" must be defined.
+Considering {the} application data, the model is expected to be found such that sequential data have a similar sequential pattern with similar state duration and {similar} state interval. {Therefore}, it is {necessary} to model {the} state duration and {the} state interval with {representation of} the similarity of its time length.
+Therefore, the second approach defines how to represent the new parameter for state duration and how to model the parameters with {the} original HSMM in a probabilistic {manner}.

-Addressing these problems, we finally propose two extended models in the following sections; interval state hidden semi-Markov model (IS-HSMM) as the first approach, and \Mod{interval length probability hidden semi-Markov} model (\Mod{ILP-HSMM}) for the second approach.
+Addressing these problems, {finally, we} propose two extended models in the following sections{: an} interval state hidden semi-Markov model (IS-HSMM) as the first approach, and {an} interval length probability hidden semi-Markov model (ILP-HSMM) for the second approach.